bmaltais/kohya_ss/README.md

 ### 2024/04/28 (v24.0.9)

-- Update tmp config file to carry date and time info as part of the name.
-This will allow for easy batching of multiple training commands for users that desire to do so.
+- Updated the temporary configuration file to include date and time information in the file name.
+This will allow for easier batching of multiple training commands, particularly useful for users who want to automate their training sessions.
+- Fixed an issue with wd14 captioning where the captioning process was not functioning correctly when the recursive option was set to true.
+Prefixes and postfixes are now applied to all caption files in the folder.

 ### 2024/04/26 (v24.0.8)